-Updated March 2017
+Updated March 2018

 This section provides an overview for capital expenditures:

-Total expenditures are forecast to remain relatively flat until 2020, with an increase in conventional oil and gas sector spending offset by a decline in capital expenditures in the oil sands sector.
+Total expenditures are forecast to remain relatively flat until 2021, with an increase in conventional oil and gas sector spending offset by a decline in capital expenditures in the oil sands sector.
 For the remainder of the forecast period, capital expenditures are projected to moderately increase, again with more capital expenditures assumed to be directed to the conventional oil and gas sector.

-Details about how the forecast was developed can be found in the methodology section.
+Details about how the forecast was developed can be found in the Methodology section.